arangodb-helper/arangodb/docs/Manual/Programs/Starter/Architecture.md

 ArangoDB deployments with ArangoDB version `3.2.<something>` as well as deployments with ArangoDB version `3.3.<something>`.

-It also means that you can update the Starter independent from the ArangoDB database.
+It also means that you can update the Starter independently from the ArangoDB database.

 Note that the Starter is also included in all binary ArangoDB packages.